Slack to LinkedIn posts

 The founder approves, edits, or rejects the draft.
 Nothing should publish from internal Slack context without a clear review step.

 Blank prompts ask a founder to invent a thought.
-Slack threads already contain the language, tension, proof, and timing behind the thought.
+Slack threads already contain the proof behind the thought.

 Blank prompt